Luiti/luiti/README.markdown

-The essence of batching processing system is to separate a large task into small tasks, and the essence of business report is that a daily report or a weekly report is requried, so here comes TaskDay, TaskWeek, and more.
+The essence of batching processing system is to separate a large task into small tasks, and the essence of business report is that a daily report or a weekly report is required, so here comes TaskDay, TaskWeek, and more.
 Task classes also have a Hadoop version, such as TaskDayHadoop, TaskWeekHadoop, and so on.